JamesSkemp/words/content/post/experiments-with-pdfs.md

 +++
-title = "Experiments with PDFs" summary = "How I use and create PDFs." draft = false comments = true date = "2005-10-15T16:06:00-05:00"
+title = "Experiments with PDFs" description = "How I use and create PDFs." draft = false comments = true date = "2005-10-15T16:06:00-05:00"